d2l-ai/d2l-zh/chapter_deep-learning-computation/parameters_origin.md

 There are several ways to do this.
 Some are simpler while others are more general.
-The following code extracts the bias from the second neural network layer, which returns a parameter class instance, and further accesses that parameter's value.
+The following code extracts the bias from the second fully-connected layer (i.e. the third neural network layer), which returns a parameter class instance, and further accesses that parameter's value.

 ```{.python .input}